 Below is a list of some of the honors and awards that have been received by the University of Michigan's MHealthy Health and Well-Being Services and the U-M Health System's MFit Health Promotion which become part of MHealthy in 2006.

-The University of Michigan was named one of the 2014 Healthiest 100 Workplaces in America, which recognizes employers who have comprehensively incorporated the most effective employee wellness programs and practices.
+The University of Michigan has been named one of the Healthiest 100 Workplaces in America for three consecutive years, 2014, 2015, and 2016.
+This award recognizes employers who have comprehensively incorporated the most effective employee wellness programs and practices.
 The recognition resulted from a year-long assessment process.
-U-M placed at 55 out of the top U.S. 100 employers after a review of more than 2,000 U.S. employers.
+U-M has placed at 55 (2014), 68 (2015) and 33 (2016) on the list of top U.S. 100 employers.
 The recognition comes from Healthiest Employers, a national data research firm specializing in health analytics, best practices and benchmark data.

 Project Healthy Schools (PHS) was named U-M Hospitals and Health Centers' Support Services Program of the Year for its commitment to creating healthy school environments and bringing real value to local and regional communities.
 PHS partners closely with schools around the state to fight the obesity crisis affecting school children in the United States.
 The program has been implemented in 43 schools across the state, with more than 24,600 students receiving PHS lessons.